-D4 Yes No D4 Must a transfer applicant have a minimum number of credits completed or else must apply as an entering freshman?
-X D4 If yes, what is the minimum number of credits and the unit of measure?
-Equivalent to 9 year at D courses or one artmouth.
+D4 Yes No D4 Must a transfer applicant have a minimum number of credits completed or else must apply as an entering Х freshman?
+D4 If yes, what is the minimum number of credits and the unit of measure?
+9 Courses

-Indicate all items required of transfer students to apply for admission:
+D5 Indicate all items required of transfer students to apply for admission:

-DJ indicate all items required of transfer students to apply for admission.

 D5 Required of All Recommended of All Recommended of Some Required of Some Not Required

 D5 High school transcript Х

-D5 College transcript(s) X
+D5 College transcript(s) Х

-D5 Essay or personal statement X
+D5 Essay or personal ~

+statement ^

-D5 Interview
+D5 Interview Х

-D5 Standardized test scores X
+D5 Standardized test scores Х

-D5 Statement of good standing from prior institution(s) Х
+D5 Statement of good

+standing from prior institution(s) Х
-D6 If a minimum high school grade point average is required of transfer applicants, specify (on a 4.0 scale):

-D7 If a minimum college grade point average is required of transfer applicants, specify (on a 4.0 scale):
+- D6 If a minimum high school grade point average is required of transfer applicants, specify (on a 4.0 scale): - D7 If a minimum college grade point average is required of transfer applicants, specify (on a 4.0 scale):

-- D8 List any other application requirements specific to transfer applicants: - D9 List application priority, closing, notification, and candidate reply dates for transfer students.
+D8 List any other application requirements specific to transfer applicants:

+D9 List application priority, closing, notification, and candidate reply dates for transfer students.
 If applications are reviewed on a continuous or rolling basis, place a check mark in the "Rolling admission" column.